jcvar/resume/resume.md

 ## Skills

 - Backend development on web server frameworks.
-  Node.js, Rocket, Spring Boot.
+  Node.js, Rocket, Spring Boot
 - Deployment of containerized applications on public cloud platforms.
-  Docker, Kubernetes, Rancher, AWS, GCP.
+  Docker, Kubernetes, Rancher, AWS, GCP
 - Data modeling on SQL and document oriented database engines.
-  MySQL, Postgres, MongoDB, Cloud Firestore.
+  MySQL, Postgres, MongoDB, Cloud Firestore
 - Web development with SPA/PWA frameworks and static site generators.
-  Vue, Bootstrap, Jekyll, Hugo.
+  Vue, Bootstrap, Jekyll, Hugo
 - Mobile app development for Android and iOS with Flutter.
 - Other programming languages and interests:
-  - Proficiency in Python, experience with Pandas and TensorFlow.
+  - Proficiency in Python, experience with Pandas and TensorFlow
-  - Graphics and interaction design with p5.js and Processing.
+  - Graphics and interaction design with p5.js and Processing
-  - Electronics, Arduino and general microcontroller programming with C.
+  - Electronics, Arduino and general microcontroller programming with C
 - Languages:
   - English: Proficient (C1, IELTS)
   - Spanish: Native speaker